 Legitimate, unbiased credit building advice from a non-profit credit counselling agency, like Credit Canada, may be the best solution.
 A debt consolidation program can be a vital part of the credit rebuilding process.
 It starts with a credit building assessment where a certified Credit Counsellor will pull your credit report and score for free and review it with you.
 They’ll also discuss how to fix your credit and help you develop a personal debt repayment plan.

 Depending on the information contained in your report, as well as your monthly income and expenses, they will provide you with all of your available options to get your credit where you need it to be.

 As much as we like to see the good in people, there can always be someone looking to take advantage of someone else’s bad situation (check out our other story on the Top 15 Internet Scams to learn more).
 To ensure no one becomes a victim, we must be vigilant!
 Report credit repair scams and loan schemes to protect yourself and others.

-If you would like non-profit credit building help, give us a call at 1.800.267.2272 or book an appointment online!
+If you would like non-profit credit building help, give us a call at 1.800.267.2272!
 All of our counselling is 100% free, confidential, non-judgmental and there's no obligation.
 You’ve got nothing to lose but sleepless nights, and we’ll also put a stop to collection calls!